MainulDip/AssemblyStudy/README.md

 ### Overview:
-Study Assembly language and get to know Computers from the best possible lower level perspective.
+Study Assembly language and get to know Computers from the best possible lower level perspectives

 ### Setups